Schill History, Family Crest & Coats of Arms

 Many Germans emigrated across the Atlantic to seek better lives in North America.
 This great migration began in the middle of the 17th century and continued into the 20th century.
 Resettlement was particularly attractive to those from Westphalia as a means of escape from poverty and religious persecution.
 For many Westphalian farmers, the chance to own one's own land was also a major incentive.
 The process of the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlements centered around Ontario and the Prairie provinces.
 Among them:

-Schill Settlers in the United States in the 18th Century
+Schill Settlers in United States in the 18th Century

-Schill Settlers in the United States in the 19th Century
+Schill Settlers in United States in the 19th Century

 - George Schill, who arrived in Maryland in 1843